Transgender rights in Iran: Health demographics

 A 2022 study in the Archives of Sexual Behavior estimated that there were around 1.46 trans individuals per 100 000 Iranians, with 839 individuals being deemed eligible for reassignment by the Iranian Legal Medicine Organization between 2012 and 2017.
 Of those 839 individuals, around two-thirds were trans men and one third were trans women, with an average age of around 25 and around one third being located in Tehran, with 6 out of the 31 Iranian provinces having no recorded individuals.
-In 2008, the BBC reported that Iran carries out more sex change operations than any other nation in the world except Thailand.
 Between 2006 and 2010, the government issued 1366 permits for SRS.

 A 2021 study in the Journal of Psychiatric Research found that "depressive and trauma- and stressor-related disorders" were common among trans people in Iran, with "as many as 70% of the clients reported that they had experienced suicidal ideation."

 A 2016 study of 104 trans women in Tehran found an HIV prevalence of 1.9%.
 A 2009 study found no cases of HIV/AIDS among the 58 trans individuals tested.